 Another common use of poha is to add it while making the Idli Dosa batter.
-It is said to help the fermentation process and the Idli’s come out nice and soft.
+It is said to help the fermentation process and the Idli comes out nice and soft.
 Yes, I have tried this many times and it does give the perfectly nice and soft Idlis as well as help fermenting the batter and especially in cold climate.

 And when it is such a common breakfast you would definitely have leftovers.
 Though the leftovers can be eaten by just warming it a bit, at times we get bored.
 I like to make this Poha cutlet or tikki from leftover poha.

-Why does my Poha gets sticky or is dry?
+Why does my Poha gets sticky or dry?

-The key to getting the perfect poha is the time the poha is soaked and cooking for a proper amount of time.
-Poha should be cooked as such that each and every flake should be separate.
+The key to getting the perfect poha is the time the poha is soaked and cooked for a proper amount of time.
+Poha should be cooked such that each and every flake should be separate.
 It should not be mushy and at the same time too dry.
-Though there are personal preferences and this is where the amount of water and how it is cook makes the recipe.
+Though there are personal preferences and this is where the amount of water and how it is cooked makes the recipe.

 Recipe process of Kanda Poha

-In the meantime, I do the takda with oil, peanuts and onion.
+In the meantime, I do the takda with oil, peanuts, and onion.
 It will take around 7-8 minutes to get the mixture cooked.
-And this is the perfect time for the poha to get soaked without getting dry completely or be on the mushy side.
-Rest the poha is mixed, a dash of lemon is added and garnished with coriander.
+And this is the perfect time for the poha to get soaked without getting dry completely or being on the mushy side.
+Rest the poha is mixed, and a dash of lemon is added and garnished with coriander.
 At times I even like to garnish it with some barik sev or bhujiya sev.

 Follow the recipe and you would get the perfect Kanda Poha every time in 10-15 minutes.